afnanenayet/personal_blog_old/_posts/2017-09-27-exposing-terminal-variables-with-c.md

 ---
 layout: post
 title: "Exposing terminal variables with C"
-description: ""
+description: "Exploring how you can access your terminal variables with a simple C program"
 date: 2017-09-27
-tags: [c, fun, terminal, memory]
+tags: [c, fun, terminal, memory, short]
 comments: true
 ---